-You can use any of the industrial tumbler machines from Inovatec for cleanign and finsihign your parts.
+You can use any of the industrial tumbler machines from Inovatec for cleaning and finishing your parts.

 Check this out:

-When using compounding agents, you need to ensure that you should use it in the recommended quantity.
+When using compounding agents, you need to ensure that you should use them in the recommended quantity.

 The reason is when you decide to use a little amount of compounds on aluminum parts, your ceramic or stainless steel media will not be lubricated enough.